On the distinguishability of geometrically uniform quantum states: Preliminaries

 \subsection{Notation}

 We denote by $\one$ the identity operator on a Hilbert space.
 The smallest and largest eigenvalues of a Hermitian operator $X$ are denoted by $\lmin(X)$ and $\lmax(X)$, respectively.
-The support of a linear operator is defined to be the orthogonal complement of its kernel.
+The support of a linear operator acting on a Hilbert space is defined to be the orthogonal complement of its kernel.
 For Hermitian operators $A,B$ we write $A\geq B$ if $A-B\geq 0$.
 A quantum state is a linear positive semidefinite operator on a Hilbert space with unit trace.